 - It reduces strain on joints and muscles, which helps to keep joints mobile and pain-free.

 - It allows you to sit comfortably and as effortlessly as possible, because sitting correctly puts less strain on your muscles.

 What are the problems with poor chair posture?

-Sitting for long periods of time in a poor sitting posture can be the root cause of a number of troublesome issues, including:
+Sitting for long periods of time in a poor sitting posture can contribute of a number of issues, including: